Dad Khan Jarwar

 Dad Khan Jarwar is a town and union council of Tando Allahyar District in the Sindh Province of Pakistan.
-It has a population of 65,295 and is part of Chamber Taluka located in the south of the district at 25°19'5N 68°43'20E.
-It is one of the largest Union Councils of the District.
+It has a population of 65,295 and is part of Chamber Taluka located in the south of the district.
+It is one of the District's largest Union Councils.

-Environment
+Water

-The union council has a fresh environment but unfortunately located at the tail of water distributary minors like Zanur and Miran khori.
-Moreover, poor provincial administration and political influential lords make available water resources meager for the common people / peasants.
-The people of the vicinity face huge problem of drinking water which is rarely available from water supply scheme or water treatment plants and boring water is also undrinkable.
+The union council is located at the tail of water distributary minors like Zanur and Miran khori.
+Moreover, poor provincial administration limit water resources for the common people.
+Potable water is rarely available from water supply scheme or water treatment plants and well water is non-potable.